Mersin: Sports

 The city was formerly home to Mersin İdman Yurdu, a football club that played in the Süper Lig as recently as the 2015–16 season.
 The men's basketball team of the Mersin Büyükşehir Belediyesi S.K. plays in the Turkish Basketball League while its women's basketball team plays in the Turkish Women's Basketball League.

-The city has two football stadiums: Mersin Arena, with a seating capacity of 25,534, and Tevfik Sırrı Gür Stadium, which has a capacity of 10,128.
+The city has one football stadium, Mersin Arena, with a seating capacity of 25,534.
+There was another stadium, Tevfik Sırrı Gür Stadium, which had a capacity of 10,128 and is now demolished and turned into a park.
 The men's and women's basketball teams of the Mersin Büyükşehir Belediyesi S.K. play their home matches at the Edip Buran Sport Hall, which has a seating capacity of 2,700.

 Eleven new sports venues were built for Mersin to host the 2013 Mediterranean Games.
 The Servet Tazegül Arena, the fourth biggest indoor arena of Turkey with its 7,500 seating capacity, hosted the men's basketball events and the volleyball finals of the Games.
 The athletics and paralympic athletics events were held at the Nevin Yanıt Athletics Complex.

-Education
+Universities

 Mersin University was founded in 1992 and started teaching in 1993–1994, with eleven faculties, six schools and nine vocational schools.
-The university has had about 10,000 graduates, has broadened its current academic staff to more than 2,100 academicians, and enrols 22,000 students a yer.
+The university has had about 10,000 graduates, has broadened its current academic staff to more than 2,100 academicians.

 Toros University is a non-profit private foundation established in Mersin in 2009.